-Several terms must be discussed before describing Virtual Circuit routing.
+We discuss several terms before describing Virtual Circuit routing:

 - A switch and router are for our purposes very similar devices.
 Each router normally connects to several other routers and can divert messages coming from one link to any other link.
-A switch tends to examine less of a message (such as addresses in a bridge), while a router looks at protocols as well. - 2.
-A link is a long distance connection between two routers, usually at least several kilometres long (perhaps many thousands of kilometres).
+A switch tends to examine less of a message (such as addresses in a bridge), while a router looks at protocols as well. - A link is a long distance connection between two routers, usually at least several kilometres long (perhaps many thousands of kilometres).
 It provides a point-to-point connection and may serve thousands of user circuits.
 (Remember that routing is not necessary in a fully-connected LAN because all stations can see all traffic.)